input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ### Create DID

-In order to create a DID, the controller will construct a `CreateDIDOperation` message using the following definitions (see Appendix B to find the complementary `LedgerData` message)
+In order to create a DID, the controller will construct a `CreateDIDOperation` message using the following definitions.

 ```protobuf
 // The operation to create a public DID.